Elippathayam: Plot

 The middle sister, Rajamma, is devastated by the silence of her brother, who fails to support her when marriage proposals are presented to him.
 He turns down an offer, deeming it beneath his family's standards, and remains silent and unable to act while she is ailing.
 This eventually leads to her death, highlighting his lack of insight and disorganized thinking, which incapacitates him from responding to the situation.
 The younger sister, understanding the plight of things, disregards traditions and elopes with a lover without informing anyone.
 The eldest sister claims her share of the property but leaves with none, and sends summons through courts.
 Unni is left alone in the mansion; his paranoid characteristics prevent him from seeking help, and his delusions intensify.
 He ends up without support, living isolated in the dark corners of his room and not responding to anyone.
 In the end, a group of people enters his house; he runs out in fear, hits his head, and becomes unconscious.
 They carry him to the pond where Sridevi used to drown rats, throw him in, and he is seen walking out of the pond, scared and cold.
-The people could be manifestations of his schizophrenic hallucinations, robbers, or his brother-in-law's henchmen who came to forcefully take over his property.